DeGirum/PySDKExamples/README.md

 1. On DeGirum AI Server deployed on a localhost or on some computer in your LAN or VPN,
 1. On DeGirum ORCA accelerator directly installed on your local computer.

-To try different options, you just need to uncomment **one** of the lines in the code cell just below the *"Specify where do you want to run your inferences"* header.
+To try different options, you need to specify the appropriate `hw_location` option.

 To run examples, please perform the following steps: